Admission and application

 - English language certificate

-You are permitted to apply without a language certificate.
+You are allowed to apply without a language certificate.
 However, if you are admitted to the programme and a language certificate is listed as a requirement in your admission email, you will be required to provide proof of proficiency before the enrolment deadline.
 If you can prove English proficiency through your previous education, a certificate is not required.
-Visit the Language Requirements page for full details.
+Visit the language requirements page for full details.

 - Handling fee

-Non-EU/EEA applicants must pay a handling fee before their application can be processed.
-Visit the Handling Fee website for full details and how to pay.
+Non-EU/EEA applicants are required to pay a handling fee before their application can be processed.
+Visit the handling fee website for full details and how to pay.

 Step 3: Admission decision